Graduate and Doctoral Psychology Course Descriptions

 Familiarizes the student with the major theoretical schools of counseling and psychotherapy, including: Psychoanalytic, Existential, Humanistic, Behavioral, Gestalt, Cognitive, and Family Systems.
 Students will learn to distinguish among different approaches and acquire a working knowledge of the terminology and concepts identified with each approach.

 This course explores the emotional, cognitive, somatic, and behavioral symptoms of mental disturbance.
 Students will become acquainted with the subjective experience of various symptoms and symptom clusters, patterns of family and community responses to afflicted individuals, and research and evolving theories pertaining to the etiology of symptoms.
-Students will also be introduced to the use of the DSM-IV as a format for the classification of disorders and the choice of appropriate treatment.
-Students will acquire a working knowledge of the DSM-IV, including its multiaxial classification system, and will develop the ability to diagnose various mental disorders.
+Students will also be introduced to the use of the DSM-5 as a format for the classification of disorders and the choice of appropriate treatment.
+Students will acquire a working knowledge of the DSM-5 and will develop the ability to diagnose various mental disorders.
 Prerequisite: PSYG 500, or may be taken concurrently with PSYG 500.

 This course fosters the development of basic counseling and psychotherapy skills through a combination of didactic instruction and role-plays (including required videotaped role-plays).
 Focus is on establishing a therapeutic rapport, formulating appropriate directions for therapy, and conceptualizing strategies for intervention.
 Specific skills include listening, suicide intervention, assessment, formulation of questions, and empathic responses.
 Prerequisites: PSYG 500 and 503

 Focuses on advanced methods of using the therapeutic relationship for long-term change.
-Emphasis is placed on treating personality disorders, resistance to treatment, countertransference, and deepening the therapeutic alliance.
+Emphasis is placed on the unconscious, the therapeutic alliance, transference and counter-transference, defenses and resistance, treating personality disorders, and case conceptualization.
 This course incorporates experiential training which includes videotaping or live observation of role-plays.
 Prerequisites: PSYG 500, 503 and 506

 An overview of many frequently used research designs in psychology.
 Through a study of research methodology, students learn how to select an appropriate research design and how to employ valid procedures in collecting data.
 The course will foster analytical and critical thinking skills through a combination of theory and practical experience, prepare students to read relevant research in their field and to write a research proposal, and provide background for future work in the area of research.

 The course familiarizes students with the history and development of professional ethics and standards and their legal implications in the areas of counseling and psychotherapy.
-Students will be required to become familiar with the APA Ethical Principles of Psychologists and Code of Conduct as well as ethical standards formulated by other professional associations.
-Topics covered include: privileged communication, confidentiality, rights of client and agency, civil commitment, licensure, and mental health laws.
+Students will be required to become familiar with the Codes of Ethical Conduct of the American Counseling Association, the American Association of Marriage and Family Therapy and the American Psychological Association.
+Topics covered include: privileged communication, confidentiality, rights of client and agency, civil commitment, licensure, and relevant State of Pennsylvania laws and statutes.
 Prerequisites: PSYG 500 and 503.

 Covers human development from a lifespan perspective, with in-depth exploration of selected topics relevant to different periods in the life cycle for individuals and families.
 Students will be introduced to theoretical and empirical approaches to understanding key developmental issues as well as the role of the family and social context in human development.